cedrichille/historical-co2-data/emissions_data_app/to_do.md

 - lines of best fit

 # dash_app.py
+- Select Columns from df
+- order scatter plot by value
+- Line graph trend of subset of countries over years (max 10 countries?)
 - Cumulative emissions (stacked line?)
-- 100% stacked bar for pct_of_total
+- 100% stacked bar for (i) share of total co2 column and (ii) grouped pct_of_total
-- Line graph trend of subset of countries over years (max 10 countries?)
 - Page dedicated to grouped data
+- Link to codebook for column definitions

 ## other
 - Host dashboard on webpage, including GUI with column search and selection, visualization, exporting capabilities